 - A. The principal or designee shall select a staff member employed at the school and trained in investigative procedures to initiate the investigation.
 The staff member may not be the accused perpetrator or victim. - B. Documented interviews of the victim, alleged perpetrator and witnesses shall be conducted privately and separately.
 All interviews are confidential.
-Each individual (victim, alleged perpetrator and witnesses) will be interviewed separately and at no time will the alleged perpetrator and victim be interviewed together. - C. The investigative process shall be completed within ten (10) school days from the time the report is filed. - D. The highest level of confidentiality possible will be upheld regarding the submission of a complaint or a report of teen dating violence and/or abuse and the investigative procedures that follow. - E. If it is determined that inappropriate behavior(s) has occurred, the investigator will make recommendations for disciplinary action to the principal or Superintendent.
+Each individual (victim, alleged perpetrator and witnesses) will be interviewed separately and at no time will the alleged perpetrator and victim be interviewed together. - C. The investigative process shall be completed within ten (10) school days from the time the report is filed.

+- D. The highest level of confidentiality possible will be upheld regarding the submission of a complaint or a report of teen dating violence and/or abuse and the investigative procedures that follow.
+School employees shall refrain from sharing confidential student information with other school employees, students, or community members, unless disclosure is required by law or is necessary to protect the student's safety.
+Any notification made must be consistent with the student' privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA). - E. If it is determined that inappropriate behavior(s) has occurred, the investigator will make recommendations for disciplinary action to the principal or Superintendent.

-IV.
+XVI.
 Discipline

-A. Immediate action shall be taken to eliminate the behavior.

-- B. Disciplinary action shall be taken based on the circumstances of the behavior(s). - C. Discipline shall be consistent with the provisions of the Code of Student Conduct. - D. If a crime has been committed, the appropriate law enforcement agency shall be immediately notified.
+- A. Immediate action shall be taken to eliminate the behavior. - B. Disciplinary action shall be taken based on the circumstances of the behavior(s). - C. Discipline shall be consistent with the provisions of the Code of Student Conduct. - D. If a crime has been committed, the appropriate law enforcement agency shall be immediately notified.

-V. Restraining Orders
+XVII.
+Restraining Orders